 Partnering with Anti-Trafficking NGOs

-We know that we cannot address the scourge of child trafficking and modern slavery on our own.
+We know that we cannot address child trafficking and modern slavery on our own.
 Through partnerships with other non-governmental organisations, we’re able to coordinate our efforts in order to maximise our collective impact.

-Developing and Using Global Best Practices
+Research and Best Practices

-In order to effectively combat a problem like trafficking, an understanding of the scope and forms must be had.
-That is why we are conducting research – so that policymakers and practitioners have a better and deeper understanding of the nature, prevalence and solutions to trafficking and modern slavery in Ghana’s fishing industry.
-You can find more about our research on our Resources page.
+In order to effectively combat a problem like trafficking, we must understand the scope and nature of the problem.
+The goal of our research is a better and deeper understanding of trafficking and modern slavery in Ghana’s fishing industry.

 Partners in Development